gwinndr/YOLOv4-Pytorch/README.md

 # Darknet in Pytorch
 Currently supports Pytorch 1.5.1
 Verified to work with Yolov4 and Yolov3 (probably Yolov2 as well)

+Please give the full error message when reporting an issue (contains reproduction information)

 Please click on [Releases](https://github.com/gwinndr/YOLOv4-Pytorch/releases) to get the most up to date and stable release.